 The inventor routinely quotes Terrel H. Bell, U.S. Secretary of Education from 1981 to 1985.
 “There are three things to emphasize in teaching: The first is motivation, the second is motivation, and the third is (you guessed it) motivation.”

 Scully took Bell’s wisdom to heart when creating TiViTz, a math and strategy game loosely based on checkers, in which players jump their tivits, or playing pieces, diagonally across the board to create and solve math equations with the highest possible solution in order to win the game.
-Imaginative themes like Baseball, Space, Aqua and Hockey (and now online-only versions like Safari and Golf), immerse kids in the worlds they already know and love.
+Imaginative themes like Outdoor Adventure, Baseball Park, Mars Landing and Magic Sky Island (and now premium versions like Pirate Hideout, Medieval Castle, Atlantida Lost and Soccer Field), immerse kids in the worlds they already know and love.
 Simply put, “You have to get kids’ attention to get them to want to listen and to engage,” says Scully.

 Although the backing of well-known figures has helped spread the word about TiViTz, celebrity endorsements mean nothing to kids without a great product.
 “It’s the healthy competition—bragging rights and simple prizes— that motivates kids the most,” believes Scully.
 Top players earn the opportunity to participate in tournaments at the local, regional and national level, many at exciting venues such as Major League Baseball stadiums and Kennedy Space Center Visitor Complex.
 Cool prizes, including trophies, gift cards and opportunities to travel to tournaments and meet with sports stars and astronauts, reinforce students’ newfound self-esteem and sense of sportsmanship, not to mention the math and critical thinking skills that are sharpened by the game.